Shanghai 144-Hour Visa Free Transit Policy 2023

 6. Departure from a designated port before midnight on the sixth full day.
 There is nothing different from leaving China normally.
 Hand over your completed departure card at the security inspection.

 Shanghai 144-hour Visa-free Application Online

 To double-check whether you are eligible for the visa-exemption transit policy or apply for visa-free transit in Shanghai, you can use the official online platform.

-This platform is only for visitors who apply for 144-hour visa-exemption transit at ports of entry in Shanghai.
+This E-application system is only for visitors who apply for 144-hour visa-exemption transit at ports of entry in Shanghai.

 Shanghai 144-hour Visa-free Transit Requirements

 1. Your transit time is no more than 144 hours (from the first 00:00 hours after you enter).

 2. You enter and leave from one of the eligible ports of entry.
 Your arrival port and departure port can be different.
 For example, you can arrive in Shanghai and leave from Hangzhou, Zhejiang Province.

 3. Areas allowed to stay: You can travel within Shanghai, Jiangsu, and Zhejiang within 144 hours.
 The best travel cities in this area include Hangzhou, Suzhou, Shanghai, and Nanjing.

 On arrival at one of the entry points, eligible foreign passengers will be issued a temporary entry permit by immigration officials.
 The 144 hours start from 00:00 hrs immediately following the time of entry.
 Passengers can stay in Shanghai, Jiangsu Province, and Zhejiang Province without a Chinese visa for up to 144 hours from then.